mrTSB/TSB-Projects/README.md

 ___Programming FAQ___

 >What ide do you use?
->VsCode, Atom, Pycharm, Replit, and Jupyter
+>VsCode, Atom, Pycharm, Replit, and Jupyter Notebook

 >What is your favorite Language?
 >Java